What does MRO stands for?

 MRO maintenance can be subdivided into three categories, namely:

-- Preventive Maintenance: Comprises of regular maintenance before issues arise in order to keep all the equipment and processes running smoothly.
+- Preventive Maintenance: Comprises regular maintenance before issues arise in order to keep all the equipment and processes running smoothly.

 - Corrective maintenance: this deals with maintenance after a problem has occurred.
 For example, dealing with wear and tear or a complete breakdown.